davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection-pcce/modules/10-protect-aks-workloads.md

 ```

 ## Exercise 2 - Deploy the Prisma Cloud Compute Defender to AKS
+> * The defender was previously deployed in Module 2

 ## Exercise 3 - Create namespace based collection for workload in Prisma Cloud